 |Random >30" fish|

 Same spot Carly and I went Friday night.
 Tide was later (obviously).
 And I knew it was going to be a great night, when I walked onto the beach and had a hit first cast.
 And caught 12 fish before the turn of the tide!
 That's the most ever at this location before the switch.
-All small guys in the 18-22", 10 on a 7" bomber long shot, and 2 on a Salty's Crazy Bugger metal lip (yellow over white).
+All really small guys in the 18-22", 10 on a 7" bomber long shot, and 2 on a Salty's Crazy Bugger metal lip (yellow over white).
 I was very optimistic as I made my way along the beach.

 At the turn, I tried a darter and caught 1 decent schoolie at 25-26".
 But I was having trouble working it correctly from my location, and wasn't sure it was the right choice.
 So I then opted for a 14" tandem rigged hogy and got another decent schoolie that was borderline keeper.
 But, the hook ripped the hogy and I couldn't use it anymore.
 Bummer.